aleklisi/smart_house_node/README.md

 Go to priv/sys.comfig

-Change exometer params and lager params to your setup.
+Change exometer params to your setup.
 For development use:

 rebar3 shell